jasnell/node/doc/api/quic.md

     session state is not shared between applications.
 Unused by clients.
 * Returns: {Promise}

 Listen for new peer-initiated sessions.
-Returns a `Promise` that is resolved once the `QuicSocket` is actively listening.
+Returns a promise that is resolved once the `QuicSocket` is actively listening.

 #### `quicsocket.listenDuration`